Choosing the right set of irons is one of the most critical decisions a golfer can make.

 For higher handicaps, the small sweet spots of blades won’t be forgiving enough.
 But when you watch the golfers on TV, every single one of them will be playing a thin blade-type iron.
 Why?
 Because they offer the maximum potential for speed, distance and feel.

+And our favorite blade irons of 2025 are the Titleist T100s.
 If you’ve got the game, these are some damn fine sticks.
 However, you better be able to consistently find the center of the clubface, because there’s not a lot of forgiveness with these clubs.
-But when you flush one, very few clubs will perform as well as these.
-Available in sets ranging from 3i to PW.
+But when you flush one, very few clubs will perform as well as these, which is why you’ll see so many tour players playing this exact model of iron.

 Best Golf Irons for Fixing a Slice: Stix Irons